-Vegan Pho is a quick and easy way to enjoy a big bowl of delicious steamy soup.
-It’s packed full of veggies and loaded with flavour.
-And best of all, it takes just 30 minutes to make.
+Vegan pho is a quick and easy way to enjoy a big bowl of delicious, steamy Vietnamese soup.
+Packed full of veggies and loaded with flavour, this 30-minute pho recipe will warm you up from the inside out.

 What is Pho?

 Pho is a Vietnamese soup, typically with a base of beef bone broth.
 Traditionally, beef bones simmer for several hours when preparing to make pho, and the broth is filled with flavours from cinnamon, cloves, and star anise, plus garlic, ginger and spicy chiles.